QuangTran2706/Data-Science-Portfolio/Capstone - Starbucks Offer Personalization/README.md

 Create attributes from the transaction log on the user level

 #### 3. Machine Learning:
-Build multioutput classification model to determine the offer types ranked by likelihood of conversion
+Build multioutput classification model to determine best the offer/offer types to send to each user ranked by likelihood of conversion

 #### 4. Clustering:
 Find subgroups within customers that Starbucks can target differently according to each group's distinct demographical or behavioral patterns.

+## Results
+A full report about this project can be found on [Medium](https://towardsdatascience.com/starbucks-offer-personalization-sending-the-right-offer-to-the-right-customer-14d4fbc20575?source=friends_link&sk=e6647713595bc29d2a25b387f48cec3d)